Posts Tagged ‘Pop Culture Alternate History’

 Epilogue: August 25th: 2003

 Also, in an amazing turn of events, things were actually a little exciting around town.
-Just a few weeks ago some remains turned up just a few miles away from where he lived.
+A few weeks ago some remains turned up just a few miles away from where he lived.
 Looked like someone was trying to wipe out this boring place long before he’d thought of it.
 “Too bad he didn’t get them all,” he thought to himself.
 Driving back to work from his lunch break, the radio had the latest news.
 The local sheriff called a press conference, and a huge bombshell was dropped.
 The property on which the bodies were found was once the residence of a solitary figure by the name of Edward Gein.
 Apparently, around 50 years ago, Ed had murdered a local bartender, but that was not the least of his crimes.
 According to the sheriff, one night, almost half a century ago, the local authorities had discovered, and covered up, the fact that Ed Gein had robbed almost ten graves in the area, before dying and before his property burned to the ground.

 Hearing this amazing news, Franklin felt a tingling sensation in his hands while they gripped the steering wheel.
 He had to pull over to the side of the road as he began hyperventilating.
 Hearing this news, he could never have imagined, never in his wildest dreams, that something this awesomely gruesome could occur in his own backyard.
 He knew right then and there this was about to become his new obsession.